Service FAQ

 How often do we need to renew SOC 2?

-SOC 2 Type II reports are typically issued annually, covering a 12-month period.
-You'll need continuous monitoring and annual audits to maintain compliance.
-Some customers accept reports up to 18 months old, but annual renewal is best practice and often contractually required.
+Type II reports are issued annually, covering a 12-month period.
+Annual audits and continuous monitoring are best practice and often contractually required.

 What controls are required for SOC 2?